Conserved quantities for black hole solutions in pure Lovelock gravity: Introduction

+The main goal of the present paper is to apply formalism \cite{Petrov_2019} (adopted to pure Lovelock gravity) to {\em construct conserved quantities} for both, the static \cite{Cai_Ohta_2006} and the dynamic Vaydia-like \cite{Cai+_2008} black holes with AdS, dS and flat asymptotics.
+The listed above properties of the field-theoretical method allows us to construct \bit

+\item[1)] global and quasi-local energy for both dynamic and static black holes on the AdS, dS and flat backgrounds;

+\item[2)] global and quasi-local energy for dynamic black holes on the backgrounds of related static solutions;

+\item[3)] for dynamic solutions, the energy densities and the energy flux densities measured by freely and radially falling observers on a background of related static geometries.

+\eit Thereby, we plan to close the aforementioned gap in constructing conserved quantities, at least partially.

+It is worth mentioning that we will study dynamic and related static black holes as unique complexes.
+Indeed, the same physical object can be considered both in static and dynamic regimes in different periods of time.\footnote{This idea is not a new one, for example, in \cite{Nozawa_Maeda_2006}, in the framework of dimensionally continued Lovelock gravity the authors analyzed formation of Banados-Teitelboim-Zanelli black holes and naked singularities during restricted periods of time when null fluid collapses.} Such an approach allows us to study dynamic solutions as perturbations of the corresponding static solutions.
+In this case the conserved quantities can be defined on a basis of observers connected with the frame of static solutions, so that their interpretation becomes more meaningful.

 The paper is organized as follows.
-In section \ref{Lovelock}, we present the main expressions in the pure Lovelock gravity.
-Using the ingoing Eddington-Finkelstein coordinates, we outline static spherically symmetric solutions \cite{Cai_Ohta_2006} and dynamic spherically symmetric Vaidya-like solutions constructed in \cite{Cai+_2008} in general form with the generalized presentation of the null-like liquid.
+In section \ref{Preliminaries}, we 1) focus on the structure, for example, of the generalized energy-momentum of the light-like fluid and discuss necessary properties of the solutions \cite{Cai_Ohta_2006} and \cite{Cai+_2008}; 2) introduce the basic concepts of the field-theoretical approach and explain the method of construction of conserved currents and superpotentials in an arbitrary metric theory; 3) adopt superpotential expressions constructed in \cite{Petrov_2019} to the case of pure Lovelock gravity.

-In section \ref{C_Q_Lovelock}, we adopt the formulae of \cite{Petrov_2019} to the case of pure Lovelock gravity.
-As a result, we present all the non-zero's components of conserved currents and superpotentials of the general form (in ingoing Eddington-Finkelstein coordinates) with arbitrary displacement vectors (preserving the spherical symmetry).
-Expressions for integral (including global) conserved quantities in general form are presented as well.
+In section \ref{C_Q_Lovelock}, 1) the adopted formulae of \cite{Petrov_2019} are represented for black hole metrics of the Vaidya type in ingoing coordinates; 2) all the non-zero components of conserved currents and superpotentials, expressions for charges and proper vectors of freely and radially falling observers in the general form are presented.

-In sections \ref{BH_AdS}, \ref{BH_dS} and \ref{BH_flat} we study static and Vaidya-like black holes with AdS, dS and flat asymptotics, respectively.
-We present total (global) and quasi-local energy and related fluxes.
-For all the above types of black holes as a background we choose, on the one hand, the maximally symmetric solutions of asymptotic spacetimes, like AdS, dS or flat ones.
-On the other hand, in the case of the dynamic black holes we use as a background the geometry of related static black holes that is not maximally symmetric.
-Besides, for the dynamic solutions we calculate the energy densities and the energy flux densities measured by freely and radially falling observers on a background of related static black holes.
-Formalism of \cite{Petrov_2019} allows us to provide the aforementioned program totally.
+In sections \ref{BH_AdS}, \ref{BH_dS} and \ref{BH_flat}, we study static and Vaidya-like black holes with AdS, dS and flat asymptotics, respectively.
+We calculate global and quasi-local energy and related fluxes in correspondence with the main goal of the current paper that were formulated above in points 1) - 3).